 We start by breaking English down to the smallest components to learn all the consonant and vowel sounds of Standard American English.
 We use the International Phonetic Alphabet to identify the specific vowels in a word regardless of spelling.
 We practice the sounds in words, phrases, sentences, paragraphs, and then in natural speech.

-Another speech diagnostic is taken again in the final week of the course to identify improvement.
+Another speech diagnostic is taken again in the final week of the course to quantify improvement.
 With focus, routine practice, and patience, old speech patterns are re-learned and new habits take their place.

-I have over 20 years’ experience teaching American English and accent to speakers of other languages in the workplace, privately, and in community colleges.
-I have worked with students from over 50 language backgrounds!
+Ms. Knoop has over 20 years’ experience teaching American English and accent to speakers of other languages in the workplace, privately, and in community colleges.
+She has worked with students from over 60 language backgrounds.

-I trained as an accent coach, and I hold a Master's degree in TESOL (Teaching English to Speakers of Other Languages) from San Francisco State University (1994).
-In my Master’s program I studied linguistics, phonetics, semantics, pronunciation, and teaching methodology.
+Ms. Knoop trained as an accent coach and holds a Master's degree in TESOL (Teaching English to Speakers of Other Languages) from San Francisco State University.
+She has taken courses in linguistics, phonetics, semantics, pronunciation, and teaching methodology.

-I am fluent and literate in Spanish, and I have lived in South Korea, Mexico, Spain, and Costa Rica.
-A native Californian, I reside in beautiful Sonoma County, north of San Francisco.
+Knoop is fluent and literate in Spanish and has lived in South Korea, Mexico, Spain, and Costa Rica.
+A native of California, she resides in Sonoma County wine country, an hour north of San Francisco.